boklm/torsocks-netns/README.md

    the UNIX socket in `$tmp_dir/torsocks.sock`
  * run the selected command with `torsocks` inside the new namespace

-In the slirp4netns mode (not working yet) it will:

- * create a user and network namespace
- * use `slirp4netns` to add a new network device to the new network namespace and enable networking
- * set some iptable rules to redirect all connections to Tor.
-This part is still missing.
- * run the selected command inside the new namespace (without using `torsocks`)

 In the redsocks mode it will:

  * run `socat` to listen on a UNIX socket in `$tmp_dir/torsocks.sock` and